 Workers’ Compensation Lawyers in Birmingham

 If you have been injured while at work in Birmingham or the surrounding area, you know how debilitating the physical pain can be to your day-to-day life.
 Paired with the income that you have lost if you have had to miss time from work to recover, an ordinary day at work can create a long-term nightmare, both physically and financially.
 Workers’ Compensation (sometimes referred to as “work comp” for short) benefits may be able to provide benefits to you after your injury, but applying for benefits is a task which should only be taken on by a professional.
-You shouldn’t try to fight a workers’ compensation case alone, and Norris Injury Lawyers is here to make sure that you don’t have to.
+You shouldn’t try to fight a workers’ compensation case alone, and Norris Injury Lawyers and our Birmingham personal injury attorneys are here to make sure that you don’t have to.

 What to Know About Workers’ Compensation